-The eligible employee may elect to continue coverage described in section 1.3.1, Eligible Employees by reason of service in the uniformed services for himself or herself and his or her covered dependents.
+The eligible employee may elect to continue coverage described in section 1.3.1, Eligible Employees by reason of service in the uniformed services for themself and their covered dependents.
 Dependents do not have an independent right to elect USERRA continuation coverage.
 The election period for continued coverage will begin on the date the eligible employee gives the employer advance notice that he or she is required to report for uniformed service (whether such service is voluntary or involuntary) and will end 60 days after the date the eligible employee would otherwise lose coverage under the applicable plan.

 If the eligible employee is unable to give advance notice of uniformed service, the eligible employee may still be able to elect continuation coverage under this section if the failure to give advance notice was because giving such notice was impossible, unreasonable, or precluded by military necessity.
-In such a case, the election period will begin on the date the eligible employee leaves for uniformed service and will end on the earlier of: (i) the 24 month period beginning on the date on which the eligible employee's absence for the uniformed service begins; or (ii) the date on which the eligible employee fails to return from uniformed service or apply for a position of employment.
+In such a case, the election period will begin on the date the eligible employee leaves for uniformed service and will end on the earlier of: (i) the 24 month period beginning on the date on which the eligible employee's absence for the uniformed service or apply for a position of employment.
 For these purposes, "military necessity" occurs only when deemed to be so by a designated military authority as described in 20 CFR § 1002.86 and may include situations where a mission, operation, exercise or requirement is classified, or could be compromised or otherwise adversely affected by public knowledge.
 It may be impossible or unreasonable to give advance notice under certain circumstances such as when the employer is unavailable, or the eligible employee is required to report for uniformed service in an extremely short period of time.